regexident/tryexpand/README.md

 #### CLI env vars

-as well as environment variables to set for `cargo expand`:
+As well as environment variables to set for the `cargo` command:

 ```rust
 tryexpand::expand(